A-SLOTH reveals the nature of the first stars: Methodology

 Among all observed EMP stars, there is no convincing chemical signature of a PISN \citep{aguado23}.
 A PISN produces a characteristic odd-even pattern in its nucleosynthetic yields \citep{HegerWoosley2002,kozyreva14}.
 Such a pattern should also be observed in the chemical composition of EMP stars if these formed out of gas that was enriched by a PISN \citep{magg22a}.
 To use this non-detection as an observational constraint, we first need to formalize the criterion for a reliable non-detection.

-There are claims of chemical PISN signatures in high-z gas clouds \citep{yoshii22} and in multi-enriched VMP stars \citep{Salvadori19,aguado23}.
-Therefore, we will only consider EMP stars in the MW halo, since there has not yet been a detected PISN signature in their chemical fingerprint.
+There are claims of chemical PISN signatures in high-z gas clouds \citep{yoshii22} and in multi-enriched very metal-poor stars \citep{Salvadori19,aguado23}.
+Therefore, we will only consider EMP stars in the MW halo, since there has not yet been a detected PISN signature in their chemical fingerprint, as shown by \citet{koutsouridou24} who also used the non-detection of PISN to make constraints on the first stars.
 Moreover, we will only consider stars that are mono-enriched by a PISN.
-Multi-enrichment and contributions from CCSNe could dilute the odd-even pattern and hence make it more difficult to detect \citep{hartwig18a,hansen20,magg20}.
-In \asloth, we can count the EMP stars that contain elements from exactly one PISN.
+Multi-enrichment and contributions from CCSNe could dilute the odd-even pattern and hence make it more difficult to detect \citep{hartwig18a,Salvadori19,hansen20,magg20}.
+In \asloth, we can count the EMP stars that contain elements from exactly one PISN (see also \citealt{koutsouridou24}).

 In addition, we need to know the sample size of EMP stars for which we know that they are not enriched by exactly one PISN.
 There are >500 observed EMP stars \citep{saga17}.
 To exclude that a star was enriched by a PISN, a certain combination of elements needs to be observed.
 According to \citet{lucey22}, the three elements Al, Ca, and Mg are sufficient to exclude enrichment from a PISN.
 According to the Saga database \citep{Saga}, there are 302 EMP stars for which these elements are observed.
 There are 33 additional stars for which at least 4 even and 2 odd elements are observed.
 We use this combination of $N_\mathrm{notPISN} = 335$ EMP stars as the basis for our non-detection constraint.
 This number is robust with respect to the exact number of odd/even elements that we require to be observed.